A hostess at the Denver landmark Gaetano's Italian restaurant saw the crash coming — well, the second crash.

 The restaurant had about 16 customers inside but none near the window when the vehicles collided at about 3:30 p.m. in the intersection of West 38th Avenue and Tejon Street.
 They spun out after impact, leaving a minivan by the front door and a Ford Probe just inside the building by way of a plate-glass window.

-One person from the vehicles was taken to a hospital
+One person from the vehicles was taken to a hospital with a serious head injury, and two others were taken to be evaluated, said Denver police spokesman John White.

 The cause of the crash was still under investigation Sunday night.